What is the Early Years Foundation Stage?

 - Accredited childminders in approved childminding networks

 What is in the Foundation Stage?

 The Early Years Foundation Stage was introduced in 2008 to provide a framework for pre-school settings.

 Its play-based form of learning, which may be very different from your experience of starting school, is the result of lengthy research.
 The Foundation Stage recognises that children need to be able to use concrete experiences to provide the building blocks for their learning, so with that in mind it utilises play, modelling, painting, investigating and cooking as the mediums for learning.

 There are 7 educational programmes (sometimes described as the ‘early years curriculum’) which have been established to shape the activities and experiences that children have during the Foundation Stage.

 - understanding the world

 Will my child be tested?

-Children are assessed at the Foundation Stage, and the results are recorded as a Foundation Stage Profile.
+The EYFS profile is completed for every child in the final term of their Reception year.
 This profile enables teachers to see how your child has progressed and if they have reached the early learning goals set in each of the learning areas.
-Teachers will record your child's achievements throughout the Reception year based on their own observations.
+Teachers will record your child's achievements throughout Reception based on their own observations.